TheMaster1127/HTVM/README.md

 npm start
 ```

-This will open the Electron application, providing the HTVM IDE interface.
+This will open the Electron application, providing the HT-IDE interface.

 ---